TheMMC/In-Place_Upgrade_Helper/README.md

 Additional information can be found in `In-Place_Upgrade_Helper_readme.txt`

 Copy this tool to your installation media alongside `setup.exe` and run it.
-External installation files like a mounted ISO are supported, too.
+External installation files, like a mounted ISO, are supported, too.

 ![grafik](https://github.com/TheMMC/Inplace_Upgrade_Helper/assets/87301831/449e87d0-a146-45a2-a7e5-bd23d474f991)